home-assistant/home-assistant.io/source/_posts/2024-01-17-voice-assistant-contest.markdown

 ### Best starting guides

 Because our voice assistant can be heavily customized, starting can be daunting.
-This category is here to showcase the easiest ways to create a voice assistant for a novice.
+This category showcases the easiest ways to create a voice assistant for a novice.
 From ordering parts, flashing the firmware, integrating it into Home Assistant, and using it.
 We will be judging how easy the guide is to follow, and how usable the final product is.

 Example: The amazingly complete guide to build a Wyoming Voice Assistant Satellite by YouTuber [FutureProofHome](https://www.youtube.com/@FutureProofHomes).